Comparing 3 Types of Screening Equipment

 These screens play a large role in material processing, but depending on the screen design and type of material being processed, they can blind over causing other processing headaches.

 The Bivitec vibratory screen can handle a variety of difficult materials.
+This includes everything from organic materials and industrial waste to aggregates and high-moisture materials.

 Disc Screens